V.V. TOLKACHEVA, L.V. KARAPETYAN, L.G. EZHOVA, N.I. KHUTSISHVILI, N.I. KONTAREVA,

 Abstract:

-Objective of the study .
-To evaluate the effect of Mexidol as part of complex therapy for cognitive impairment for 10 weeks on cognitive status, quality of life parameters and renal function in comorbid patients with microalbuminuria against the background of arterial hypertension (AH) and type 2 diabetes mellitus (DM).
+The aim of the study wasto evaluate the effect of Mexidol as part of a 10-week combination therapy for cognitive impairment on cognitive status, quality of life parameters, and renal function in comorbid patients with microalbuminuria and arterial hypertension (AH) and type 2 diabetes mellitus (DM).

 Materials and methods.
-The prospective open randomized study included 60 comorbid patients (1:1) with hypertension and type 2 diabetes mellitus, cognitive impairment ≤24 points on the Montreal Cognitive Assessment (MoCA) and microalbuminuria (urine albumin/creatinine ≥30 mg/g).
-The average age of patients was 64.8±10.3 years, 50% were male.
-30 patients were included in the standard therapy group with additional administration of mexidol (200 mg intramuscularly once a day for 14 days, then 125 mg 3 times a day for 8 weeks) and 30 patients in the standard therapy group.
-At baseline and at the end of the study, the effect of therapy on the cognitive status of patients was assessed using MoCA, quality of life parameters based on the Minnesota Heart Questionnaire (MLHFQ),
+A prospective, open, randomized study included 60 comorbid patients (1:1) with hypertension and type 2 diabetes, cognitive impairment ≤24 points on the Montreal Cognitive Assessment (MoCA) and microalbuminuria (urine albumin/creatinine ≥30 mg/g).
+The mean age of patients was 64.8±10.3 years, 50% were male.
+30 patients were included in the standard therapy group with additional prescription of mexidol (200 mg intramuscularly once a day for 14 days, then 125 mg 3 times a day for 8 weeks) and 30 patients in the standard therapy group.
+At baseline and at the end of the study, the impact of therapy on patients' cognitive status was assessed using the MoCA, quality of life parameters using the Minnesota Heart Facts Questionnaire (MLHFQ),

-Kansas City Cardiomyopathy Questionnaire (KCCQ), and SF-36 questionnaires, the severity and dynamics of asthenic syndrome using the subjective asthenia assessment scale (MFI-20), and the anxiety level using the Beck scale.
-At baseline, after 14 days, and at the end of the study, the functional state of the kidneys was assessed using serum creatinine and cystatin C levels, estimated glomerular filtration rate (SCF) based on creatinine levels (eSCFcr), eSCF based on cystatin C levels (eSCFcys) in the blood, and the albumin/creatinine ratio in the urine.
+Kansas City Cardiomyopathy Questionnaire (KCCQ), and the SF-36 "Quality of Life Assessment" questionnaire, the severity and dynamics of asthenic syndrome using the subjective asthenia assessment scale (MFI-20), and the anxiety level using the Beck Anxiety Inventory.
+At baseline, after 14 days, and at the end of the study, renal function was assessed using serum creatinine and cystatin C levels, estimated glomerular filtration rate (SCF) based on creatinine (eSCFcr), eSCF based on blood cystatin C (eSCFcys), and the urine albumin/creatinine ratio.

 Conclusion.
-Mexidol, when added to standard therapy of comorbid patients with microalbuminuria against the background of hypertension and type 2 diabetes, significantly improves cognitive status, quality of life parameters, reduces the severity of asthenic syndrome and anxiety levels, and improves the functional state of the kidneys.
+Mexidol, when added to standard therapy in comorbid patients with microalbuminuria associated with hypertension and type 2 diabetes, significantly improves cognitive status, quality of life, reduces the severity of asthenic syndrome and anxiety, and improves renal function.

-Key words: microalbuminuria, cognitive impairment, cognitive status, quality of life, diabetic nephropathy, functional state of the kidneys, Mexidol.
+Key words: microalbuminuria, cognitive impairment, cognitive status, quality of life, diabetic nephropathy, renal function, Mexidol.

 THE INFORMATION IS INTENDED FOR HEALTHCARE AND PHARMACEUTICAL PROFESSIONALS.
 THIS INFORMATION IS NOT INTENDED AS A SUBSTITUTE FOR MEDICAL ADVICE.